ajithesh-workeasy/transcript_processor_final/README.md

 Keywords will be extracted and saved to keyword_universe.csv and keyword_universe.xlsx.

 Output:

 For each company, a transcript file is created with metadata, participants, and full transcript text.

 The keyword miner outputs top uni- to quad-gram phrases ranked by TF-IDF.

 Important Notes:

-Email addresses ending in @workeasysoftware.com are excluded from searches.

 Transcript duplication is automatically avoided.

-API rate limits are respected (max 50 requests/min).
+API rate limits are limited based on fireflies subscription (max 50 requests/min)

-Use Cases:

-Analyzing customer conversations

-Generating keyword summaries

-Enhancing CRM data with meeting content

-Internal sales intelligence and enablement